esmero/archipelago-deployment/persistent/solrlib/README.txt

 ## Appreciation
-Please stop [by at the solr-ocrhighlighting github repo](https://github.com/dbmdz/solr-ocrhighlighting) and in particular thank [Johannes Baiter](https://github.com/jbaiter) for this software, devotion to making this library better and faster, wizardly Java coding skills and generosity helping us getting this to wok in Archipelago.
+Please stop [by at the solr-ocrhighlighting github repo](https://github.com/dbmdz/solr-ocrhighlighting) and in particular thank [Johannes Baiter](https://github.com/jbaiter) for this software, devotion to making this library better and faster, wizardly Java coding skills and generosity helping us getting this to work in Archipelago.